 Ron Foulk: Ron’s inspiring musical background comes from his father’s bass & steel guitar playing in several country bands, and mother who played piano.
 Becoming a seasoned bass player from performing through the years with many different rock & country bands, he is now the extreme bassist for the King Midas Band.
 Ronnie’s driving bass makes people want to get up and dance, and that’s what King Midas and the Muflers is all about!
 After serving his country during the Vietnam War, Ron returned home to Hutchinson, KS where he recently retired from Hutchinson Salt Mines.
 He is the father of three adult children.

-Mike Badgett: Has been band sound engineer since 1992.
+Mike Badgett: Mike has recently retired from the band in 2021.
+He had been band sound engineer since 1992.
 Veteran of USN 1968-1972 as a Hurricane Hunter.
-Recently retired from Central States Mkt. of McPherson, KS & Mfg./Plant engineer.
+He was retired from Central States Mkt. of McPherson, KS & Mfg./Plant engineer.